FusterTormo/BioinfoWorkshop/README.md

 * cd &rarr; Change directory
 * pwd &rarr; Get the full path of the directory where I am
+* mkdir &rarr; Create a new folder
 * find &rarr; Find files in the directory
 * ls &rarr; List all the files and folders that the folder has

 ## Copy, move, and remove files

+* touch &rarr; Creates an empty file
 * mv &rarr; Move one file to a different destination/Rename the file
 * cp &rarr; Copy the file in a different destination
 * rsync &rarr; Syncronize two folders